imad-101/Merge_JSON-Files/content/how-to-create-json-file-in-java.md

 - Common errors and troubleshooting strategies
 - Frequently asked questions to address beginner queries

-Whether you're building a simple project or laying the groundwork for advanced applications, this article equips you to create JSON files with confidence.
+Whether you're building a simple project or more advanced applications, this article helps you to create JSON files with confidence.
 Let’s begin.

 ## Understanding JSON: A Beginner’s Overview 🌟